62 Marketing Tips for Small Business Growth (2026)

 Content is the fuel for your marketing engine.
 Creating valuable content helps you attract and engage your target audience.

-- Blogging: A blog is a powerful tool for improving your website’s Search Engine Optimization (SEO), demonstrating expertise, and building trust.
-It’s a proven tactic, as B2B companies that blog regularly get 67% more leads than those that don’t.
+• Start Blogging: A blog is a powerful tool for improving your website’s Search Engine Optimization (SEO), demonstrating expertise, and building trust.
+B2B companies that blog regularly get significantly more leads than those that don’t.

-- Guest Posting: This involves writing an article for another website in your industry.
+• Write Guest Posts: This involves writing an article for another website in your industry.
 It helps you reach a new audience, build authority, and earn valuable backlinks to improve your SEO.
-The startup Buffer famously used this strategy, writing around 150 guest posts to acquire its first 100,000 users.

-- Search Engine Optimization (SEO): SEO is the practice of optimizing your website to rank higher in search engine results… Good SEO can deliver a steady stream of high intent visitors to your site for free.
+• Master Search Engine Optimization (SEO): SEO is the practice of optimizing your website to rank higher in search engine results.
+Good SEO can deliver a steady stream of high intent visitors to your site for free.
 If you’re short on time, start with our guide on SEO for founders, covering the 20% of effort that drives 80% of results.

-- Video Marketing: Using video can dramatically boost engagement and conversions.
-Viewers retain 95% of a message when they watch it in a video, compared to only 10% when reading text.
-Adding a video to a landing page can even increase conversion rates by up to 80%.
+• Leverage Video Marketing: Using video can dramatically boost engagement and conversions.
+Viewers retain a much higher percentage of a message when they watch it in a video compared to reading text.

-- Interactive Content: Quizzes, polls, and calculators invite users to participate rather than just consume.
-This type of content is highly engaging, with 81% of marketers agreeing that it’s better at grabbing attention than static content.
+• Create Interactive Content: Quizzes, polls, and calculators invite users to participate rather than just consume.
+This type of content is highly engaging and better at grabbing attention than static content.

-- Content Calendar: This planning tool outlines what content you’ll publish and when.
-It keeps you organized and consistent.
-A content calendar is a simple but powerful tool for executing your content strategy effectively.
+• Use a Content Calendar: This planning tool outlines what content you’ll publish and when.
+It keeps you organized and consistent, which is key for executing your content strategy effectively.

 Direct Communication: Email and SMS